petk/php-build-system/patches/README.md

 This is a collection of patches for various PHP versions in order to use CMake or due to upstream unresolved bugs.
 Each patch has a description attached in its header.
-They are automatically applied only when using the `bin/init.cmake`, `bin/init.sh`, or `bin/php.cmake` scripts.
+They are automatically applied when building PHP with CMake in this repository.

 To create a new patch: